codeforequity-at/botium-connector-webdriverio/README.md

 ## Running the samples

 ```
-> npm run phantomjs
 > cd samples/dialogflow
-> node botiumFluen.js
+> npm install && node botiumFluent.js
 ```

+(This sample will use the integrated PhantomJS server)

-Check the botium.json file in the directory for setting up the browser to use for the Botium conversation.
+Check the botium.json files in the sample directories for setting up the browser to use for the Botium conversation.
 You maybe have to tune the Selenium capabilities in the botium.json file - again, in case of troubles with Selenium, this project is not the right place to ask.